Pink Plains Penstemon

 Maintenance

 Tolerates most well drained soils, but prefers sand.
 Provides masses of flowers half of the year.
 Will grow a little shorter on heavy soils.
 In warmer climates it may bloom all year.
 Withstands hot and dry conditions.
 WARNING: toxic if ingested.
-Propagation: seed, root division.
+Native habitat: sandy plains, hills and mesas, sand dunes, sandy soil in desert shrubland, pinyon-juniper woodland.

 Blooms May-October.
 This penstemon is a mounded, shrub-like perennial.
 Flowers are whitish-pink, tubular shaped, with pansy-like faces.
 Leaves are thread-like, some persisting year-round.